vitessio/website/content/en/docs/14.0/reference/compatibility/mysql-compatibility.md

 The following describes some differences in query handling between Vitess and MySQL.
 The Vitess team maintains a list of [unsupported queries](https://github.com/vitessio/vitess/blob/main/go/vt/vtgate/planbuilder/testdata/unsupported_cases.txt) which is kept up-to-date as we add support for new constructs.

-This is the area where Vitess team actively works on.
-Any unsupported query can be raised as an issue in [Vitess Project](https://github.com/vitessio/vitess/issues).
+This is an area of active development in Vitess.
+Any unsupported query can be raised as an issue in the [Vitess GitHub Project](https://github.com/vitessio/vitess/issues).

 ### DDL